noforiaddae/Portolio/README.md

 # Pokemon Project
 For this project, I used Pandas specifically.
-I used groupby for the dat, filtered the data and sorted the data using various formulas.
+I used groupby for the data, filtered the data and sorted the data using various formulas.